Los Mazos

-The small town Los Mazos is situated in the Municipality of Tuxpan, Jalisco.
-It has approximately 190 inhabitants.
+Los Mazos is a town situated in Tuxpan Municipality, Jalisco, Mexico.
+The population was 132 according to the 2020 census.
 Los Mazos sits at a height of 1,780 meters.
 Located on the skirts of a couple of volcanoes, an inactive one called El Nevado de Colima and an active one called the Volcan de Colima, also known as the Volcan de Fuego or "fire volcano".
 It is located near the city of Tuxpan and is located within its municipality.
 The town of Los Mazos once belonged to a bigger hacienda and shares a common water system and storage pools called "tanques" with Las Canoas, another few tanques are located throughout the region.
 The tanques are constructed with cement and stone, and coated in a mixture of cement and ox blood giving them a dark ocher look, these tanques were used to store potable, cattle and plant water.